 Like us, you’ve probably noticed a new design movement unfolding online and IRL.
 It involves sink-into-me furniture, organic textures like linen and wood, and vintage accents (like Persian rugs) alongside edgier sculptural pieces.
 It’s a little country, a little modern, and there’s a lot to love about it.
-We’re calling it “modern cottage,” and it’s basically a chicer, more elevated interpretation of farmhouse style.
+We’re calling it “modern cottage,” and it’s basically a chicer, more elevated take on farmhouse style.

 Don’t get this confused with cottagecore, which is much more whimsical (and involves all things floral).
-Rather, modern cottage combines the rustic and welcoming sensibilities of countryside living with contemporary twists that feel undeniably cool.
-The end result is a liveable, original space that prioritizes warmth, comfort, and style.
+Rather, modern cottage combines the rustic, welcoming sensibilities of countryside living with contemporary twists that feel undeniably cool.
+The end result is a livable, original aesthetic that prioritizes warmth, comfort, and style.

 Ahead, find everything you need to know about the trending modern cottage aesthetic, plus tips and inspiration directly from our lead designers.